mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/8-build-agent.md

 transition: fadeIn
 ---

-# Constructing an agent
+# Constructing an Agent

-**Azure AI Foundry Models**      | An agent that uses any of the models deployed in the Azure AI Foundry Service as its backend.
+- **Agents with backing Azure AI Foundry Models**
+  - An agent that uses any of the models deployed in the Azure AI Foundry Service as its backend.
+  - Create an instance of `AzureOpenAIClient`, using resources deployed in Azure Foundry.